iot-bridge-repository/iot-bridge-backend/README.md

 $ k6 run k6/scenarios/sanity.test.js
 ```

-Before running the sanity test, make sure to set the `TESTING_MODE` environment variable to `true` in the `.env` file.
-And make Admin System users in the database with username `adminSystem` and password `12345678`.
+Before running the sanity test, ensure that the TESTING_MODE environment variable is set to true in your .env file.

+Also, make sure that the database contains an Admin System user with the username adminSystem and password 12345678, as well as a regular user with the username userDummy and password 12345678.

 ## 📖 Websocket and MQTT Documentation